-Non-interest expense increased by approximately \$0.7 million to \$5.9 million in the nine months ended June 30, 2012, compared to \$5.2 million in the comparable period in 2011.
-The increase in compensation and benefits was attributable principally to additional compensation and benefits of \$0.5 million for new personnel to prepare for this offering and expand our origination capability.
-General and administrative expenses increased by \$0.2 million to 2.0 million in the nine months ended June 30, 2012, compared to \$1.8 million in the comparable period in 2011 as a result of higher professional fees to prepare for this offering.
+Other expenses, net increased by approximately \$5.0 million to \$12.2 million in 2012, compared to \$7.2 million in the comparable period in 2011.
+The increase in compensation and benefits of \$3.7 million from \$4.0 million in 2011 to \$7.7 million in 2012 was the result of higher performance based compensation expense associated with the higher fee income as well as higher costs for additional personnel and professional fees to expand our origination capability and prepare for this offering.
+General and administrative expenses increased by \$1.4 million to \$3.9 million in 2012, compared to \$2.5 million in 2011, as a result of higher professional fees on certain of the transactions that closed during the year as well as expenses to prepare for this offering.